East Asian Medicine

 Yin and Yang

-Oriental Medicine, or Traditional Chinese Medicine, is a centuries-old practice.
-Some of the many modalities under the Oriental Medicine umbrella include: acupuncture, moxibustion, cupping, Gua-sha, Qi Gong, and herbal medicines/supplements.
-Oriental Medicine is deeply rooted in the Taoist philosophy of Yin and Yang balance.
-The goal of Oriental Medicine is to achieve and maintain balance within the body.
+East Asian Medicine, or Traditional Chinese Medicine, is a centuries-old practice.
+Some of the many modalities under the East Asian Medicine umbrella include: acupuncture, moxibustion, cupping, Gua-sha, Qi Gong, and herbal medicines/supplements.
+East Asian Medicine is deeply rooted in the Taoist philosophy of Yin and Yang balance.
+The goal is to achieve and maintain balance within the body.
 Imbalances within the body manifest as a symptom, ailment, or disease.
 In contrast, a well-balanced body is able to maximize the use of its own self-healing properties.

 Acupuncture